 for a chance to win

 Because you start with lighter weights, it gives your muscles and connective tissues a chance to warm up for the heavier weight later in the workout.
-As you increase weight, you overload your muscle fibers, and that
+As you increase weight, you overload your muscle fibers, and that induces muscle hypertrophy.

 Pyramid training has the advantage of many variables that can be manipulated to increase intensity; and, after all, increased intensity will increase muscle mass.

 Let's look at this example of a pyramid squat workout.